 What is Home Depreciation?

-Home depreciation is the rate at which your home loses value over time due to wear and tear, aging, or other factors.
+Home depreciation is the rate at which your investment property or primary residence loses value over time due to wear and tear, aging, or other factors.
 Being aware of home depreciation is vital for personal finances— whether you are a single-family homeowner or an investor with an extensive portfolio.

 Physical depreciation is directly related to the house’s wear and tear, which naturally happens from everyday use.
 If the house contains obsolete technology, like outdated electric and plumbing systems, this also contributes to the house’s value decline.
 Thankfully, you can counter many physical depreciation factors by making strategic improvements over time.